HackTBD/FrontendWeb/README.md

 ```
 /FrontendWeb
+│── Documentation/  # Project documentation and guides
+    │── Bugs Fixed Log/ # Log of bugs fixed in the project
+    │── Developer Guide/ # Guides for setting up and developing the project
+        |── prettier.md # Guide for integrating code formatter into your IDE
 │── public/       # Static assets like images, icons, and fonts
 │── src/
 │   ├── app/      # Main application logic and components